AleezaAdnan/Getting-Started-With-ML/Core Learning Algorithms/Supervised Learning/supervised_learning.md

 ## Common Algorithms in Supervised Learning

 ### 1. Linear Regression
 Linear Regression is used to predict a number based on a trend in the data.
-It finds the best-fit line through your data points.
+It finds the best-fit line through your data points (this best fit line is calculated using different mathematical formulas and each of them has specific use cases).
 It draws a line that best represents the relationship between input features and the output value.
 You use this line to make predictions.

 Go through [Linear Regression Notebook](linear_regression.ipynb) to understand the implementation of linear regression using scikitlearn on the housing price prediction dataset.